 We arrived in Honolulu on Wednesday afternoon, four days before the wedding.
-We crammed in every last errand we needed to do in those first 24 hours (e.g., getting our marriage license, buying random food props for our ceremony, and picking up our rental car) so that we were ready to start the festivities.
+We crammed in every last errand we needed to do in those first 24 hours (e.g., getting our marriage license and buying random food props for our ceremony) so that we were ready to start the festivities as soon as possible.

 On Thursday, we organized a small hike up Diamond Head for those who had arrived early.
 Anthony’s family helped us take first-timers across the zigzagging paths, through tunnels, and up staircases until we finally reached the top and were rewarded with stunning views of Honolulu.
-After the hike, we led some hungry hikers to Waiola Shave Ice in Kapahulu.
-We taught them what makes “shave ice” different from shaved ice and snow cones, how to order one properly, and what the best toppings are.
+After the hike, we led some hungry hikers to Waiola Shave Ice, the best shave ice on the island.
+We taught them why “shave ice” different from shaved ice and snow cones, how to properly order one, and what the best toppings are.

 That evening, Anthony and I had dinner at my parents’ house with two of my mom’s siblings and their families from Iowa and Idaho.
 It had been five years since I last saw both families, and I hadn’t realized how much I missed all of them.
-I used to babysit the youngest of my cousins, and now he was going to be our ring bearer, which was even more meaningful because I had been the flower girl at his parents’ wedding decades ago.
+I used to babysit Tyler, the youngest of my cousins, and now he was going to be our ring bearer.
+This is even more meaningful because I had been the flower girl at his parents’ wedding decades ago.

 On Friday, Anthony and I roamed around Waikiki with Anthony’s groomsman James.
 It was my first time to really get to know him, and I could easily see why he has always been one of Anthony’s best friends.
 We ate udon for breakfast, got some tips for our honeymoon since James used to live in Japan, and sipped Kona coffee on the rocking chairs at Moana Surfrider (my favorite spot in Waikiki) before Anthony and I returned to my house to finally see all my bridesmaids.

 My bridesmaids and I made our way to Makapu’u Beach for the Welcome Gathering.
-The transportation to this relatively inconvenient beach could have been planned out better, but I think everyone had enough time to somewhat swim in the rough water, and we definitely had enough musubi and wasabi chips to go around.
+The waves were rough that day, but when we weren’t struggling to swim, we were eating spam musubi and wasabi chips.
 Anthony and his guys remained at Makapu’u while my bridesmaids and I left early to start my bachelorette party.

 You can really tell how well your friends know you by how they plan your bachelorette party.
 The first thing we did?
 An epic photo shoot, of course, since they clearly know how photo-obsessed I am (“It didn’t happen unless there are photos!”).
 We changed into proper bachelorette party attire and took silly photos overlooking the windy coastline.
 I will cherish these photos forever.

-Then we made our way to the Modern Honolulu, a chic, laid-back hotel in Waikiki — perfect for a girls’ night.
-After we got settled, two of my bridesmaids distracted me with some poolside tanning, while my other two bridesmaids fixed up our hotel room.
+Then we made our way to the Modern Honolulu, a chic hotel in Waikiki perfect for a girls’ night out.
+After we got settled, Isobel and Mariah distracted me with some poolside tanning, while my other two bridesmaids fixed up our hotel room.
 When I returned to the room, Lauren and Carolyn had set up games, decorations, and booze.
 Those next couple of hours, drinking champagne while playing adorably kinky word games and lingerie scavenger hunts in our room, were the perfect bonding experience, and knowing that my four best friends from different spheres of my life had Skyped and emailed for the past few months to organize everything warmed my heart.

 For my bachelorette dinner, we went to Morimoto Waikiki, the Iron Chef restaurant that I used to frequent when I still lived in Hawaii.
 We shared two 8-course omakase meals and a few entrées — more than enough food for five slender women.
-(By the way, sharing an omakase is absolutely genius.
-Why can’t more places in America allow this?)
 After dinner, we met up with some of my other friends at the bar downstairs, went dancing at Addiction, and sobered up (or fell asleep, in Isobel’s case) at a 24-hour diner.

-The next morning, we did yoga by the pool and ate at a new organic restaurant that I’ve been wanting to try.
+The next morning, we did yoga by the pool and ate at a new organic restaurant.
 If you’re in Waikiki for breakfast and are sick of chains and hotel restaurants, I highly recommend Goofy Cafe & Dine for delicious local food.
 It was a wonderful way to conclude my bachelorette party.